 Calculation: Total Time on Page / (Page Views - Exits)

-The ratio of how often this category was the last page a shopper visited during their Visit (See "Visits" above).
+The ratio of how often this category was the last page a shopper visited during their session.
 This can be used to gauge the number of times shoppers end their browsing on this category.

 Calculation: Exits / Page Views

 If you'd like to take some additional control over the behavior of a category page, you can simply click the "Merchandise" link in the Actions column, which will take you directly to a campaign for that category.

 If a campaign already exists for it, it will say "Edit Campaign" and take you to the existing campaign.
 If not, it will say "Create Campaign" and clicking it will create a new campaign for that category.

 The table has various tools that allow you to easily navigate the data: